spack/spack/lib/spack/docs/tutorial_packaging.rst

 There are some special circumstances in package that are worth highlighting.
 Normally spack would have automatically detected that mpileaks was an Autotools-based package when we ran ``spack create`` and made it an ``AutoToolsPackage`` class (except we added the ``-t generic`` option to skip this).
-Instead of a full install routine we would have just written:
+Instead of a full install routine, we would have written:

 .. code-block:: python